Oftentimes people ask me how I make my mixes better in low frequencies. How I ADD PUNCH to my kick, bass, and other low-frequency instruments.

 In some cases, I use compressors after recording but generally, I use them during recording.

-A compressor effect is one of the best tools to design kicks as per your need.
+A compressor effect is one of the best tools to design kicks as per your needs.
 You can experiment with the compressor knobs to achieve what you want.

 To make the kick punchy, you should decrease the attack time of the compressor.